 Cards can be powerful additions to the user experience with Alexa.
-These graphical cards are meant to enhance the voice experience, giving developers a chance to deliver value-add content the user may need to see, while still being relevant to the voice conversation.
+A card can enhance the voice experience by delivering value-add content relevant to the voice conversation.

 There are many form factors to consider in how cards are displayed.
-Users view home cards in the Amazon Alexa app for iOS/Android/Fire OS and on screen when interacting with Alexa on Fire TV.
-On Alexa-enabled devices with a screen, users view cards that either follow a default format, if the skill developer has not specifically designed the skill for the screen, or cards that have been formatted with display templates designed specifically for screen display.
+Users view home cards in the Amazon Alexa app for iOS/Android/Fire OS and on screen when interacting with Alexa on Fire TV, and on Alexa-integrated Fire tablets.
+On Alexa-enabled devices with a screen, users view cards that follow a default format unless you use Alexa Presentation Language or display templates to provide a custom display.

 This guide provides design best practices for both simple and standard cards.